 There, lying inside, was the tiny lifeless body of a hamster.

-Just staring at the dead creature, knowing that it was once the pet hamster of the fourth grade class, and that they were the ones who killed it, was enough to fill Kyle with painful feelings of guilt and sorrow.
+Just staring at the dead creature, knowing that it was once the pet hamster of the fourth grade class, and that they were the ones who'd accidentally killed it, was enough to fill Kyle with painful feelings of guilt and sorrow.
 He held his breath as Cartman reached into his hat and wrapped his pudgy fingers around the furry corpse.
-He slowly picked it up and, very gently, placed it inside the hole in the ground.
-He gradually stood up, his shoulders slumped, for even he was overcome with a feeling of remorse.
-He couldn't help it; he just had a weakness when it came to cute little animals.
+He picked it up and, very gently, placed it inside the hole in the ground.
+He stood up, shoulders slumped, for even he was overcome with a feeling of remorse.
+He couldn't help it.
+He just had a weakness when it came to cute little animals.

 This solemn, grave moment.